 - So, let's go --->

 The Instruments: If you're teaching elementary, you'll probably be okay with all sopranos.
 Older students with bigger hands should use tenors.
 I sell Mahalo brand and then trade out the strings to fluorocarbon and adjust the frets and action.
 If you're in Colorado, I can make you the best deal you'll find on properly set up classroom sets.
 If you're elsewhere, you may end up being your own ukulele technician.
-If you have to buy what your purchasing department says, you'll live with whatever brand they're repping, but know most of those types of ukuleles sound like bricks and changing strings will be a huge help.
+If you have to buy what your purchasing department says, you'll live with whatever brand they're repping, but know most of those types of ukuleles sound like bricks and changing strings to fluorocarbon will be essential.
 Baritones are a great addition, but you probably only need a few of those to add depth to your classroom ensembles.
-If all of your students are likely to progress to guitar (good lord help you), I would start them all on baritone rather than ukulele.
+If you think all of your students will progress to guitar (good lord help you ... and really, this doesn't happen), I would start them all on baritone rather than ukulele or guitar.
+It makes your life and their lives more musical.

 Classroom Management: Keep the little gig bags and teach students to put their instrument into them properly.
 Use big plastic tubs for storage.
 Teach your more capable students to help you, and put them in charge of tuning up all the instruments each day.
 If you're teaching kids, they all must wash their hands before handling the instruments.
 If you're teaching adults, they need to shower and wear newer clothes.
 What the heck are they thinking leaving the house like that?